Planning and designing

 a home theatre / 2

-The sound quality in a home theatre
+How to get the ultimate sound quality with a dedicated home theatre space

 By Maria Deschamps

 Creatively dropping bulkheads, angled walls, and a good percentage of acoustic panels will give you the best balance of sound overall.
-Using corner bass traps to deflect the sound is another way to optimize the quality.
+Using corner bass traps to deflect the sound is another way to optimize quality.
 The location of each element is technically calculated.
 I personally like to design my own custom acoustic panels, according to the design concept of the overall room.
-I often integrate speakers and or indirect lighting into acoustic panels, making the panels multi-function.
+I often integrate speakers and or indirect lighting into acoustic panels, rendering them multi-functional.

 Materials used in a home theatre that absorb the sound are carpet, cork, some woods, upholstery and other “soft” accessories like pillow and throw-covers.
 Some hard materials that should be used sparingly in a home theatre are brick, tile, and glass.
 However, by adding more soft absorbent materials we can balance the sound quality.
 Often using acoustic panels for this purpose works the best.

 Audiophiles or anyone who is enthusiastic about high-fidelity sound should certainly plan ahead when designing a room.
 In order to ensure soundproofing and sound optimization, many calculations should be made.
 Experts who specialize in this field are the best to consult.
 I have used the technical services of Acoustikalab for sound consulting.